hardwario/bc-website/content/doc/projects/wireless-climate-monitor.md

 ---
-title: "Wireless Climate Monitor"
+title: "Radio Climate Monitor"
 ---

-This document will guide you through the **Wireless Climate Monitor** project.
+This document will guide you through the **Radio Climate Monitor** project.
 You will be able to see dashboard with temperature, humidity, ambient light and atmospheric pressure in **Node-RED** and view the data on your smart phone using the **Blynk** cloud and mobile app.

 ## Block Concept